peastman/sso/README.md

 Here are definitions of the most common articulations.

 **Sustain**: This produces long notes, often with a gentle attack.
 The sound continues as long as you hold the note down (or for non-looped versions, until the end of the sample is reached).
+In many cases, the attack rate can be controlled with key velocity.

 **Marcato**: This is similar to sustain, but with an accented attack at the beginning.
 The strength of the attack can be controlled with key velocity (for performance instruments) or the mod wheel (for notation instruments).